home-assistant/intents/docs/codespace/README.md

 ![Run task](run_task.jpg)

-Next, type "test" into the text box at the top and click "Run Tests":
+Next, type "test" into the text box at the top and click "Run Test for current file":

 ![Run tests](run_tests.jpg)